 There are many methods of screen printing!
 For my fine art prints on paper, I use a hand-painted reduction printing process.
 With this process I am able to get a little more hands-on with my prints.
 Each print is part of a limited edition (the total number of prints created) and each edition is unique, it cannot be exactly replicated ever again!

-Reduction printing is playful, usually prints will turn out completely different than I first imagine them.
+Reduction printing is playful, usually prints will turn out fairly different than I first imagine them.
 I choose to use this method because I enjoy the meticulous process, painting and imagining the negative space, the feel and texture that working with a paintbrush gives to the prints, and the uniqueness of creating a limited edition.